Clapiniella/API-project/README.md

 ## How ?

-- (L1🧐) Writing an API in bottle just to store chat messages in mysql
+- (L1🧐) Writing an API in bottle just to store chat messages in `mySQL`

-x-special/nautilus-clipboard
-copy
-file:///home/clara/Desktop/Ironhack/Projects/instrucciones-API/remote_dbs/Screenshot%20from%202019-11-29%2009-22-44.png

 - (L2🥳) Extracting sentiment from chat messages and perform a report over a whole conversation

-- (L4🤭) Recommending friends to a user based on the contents from chat `documents` using a recommender system with `NLP` analysis
+- (L4🤭) Recommending friends to a user based on the contents from chat documents using a recommender system with `NLP` analysis

-- (L3😎) Creating an image of the API with docker
+- (L3😎) Creating an image of the API with `Docker`

 ## API endpoints